• USA

 How often should I distribute excess funds to other service bodies and WSO?

-There are a few meetings in our intergroup/service board which make no contributions to WSO, region, or service board/intergroup.
+There are a few meetings affiliated with our intergroup/service board that make no contributions to WSO, region, or service board/intergroup.
 How do I approach this issue to see what’s going on?

 What is a prudent reserve and how do we establish one?